believerHSP/Filestash-GUI-client-for-storages/README.md

 The above error get resolved using endpoint as http://192.168.122.1:9000 in place of 127.0.0.1:9000

 Understanding still needs to be developed about the modification and resolution.

+#                                                Part 2: LDAP Authentication in free Version

+Authentication-Requirement: I need to configure an industry standard authentication for Filestash, In such a way that a user has access to only a specific bucket or sub-bucket.
+In Filestash LDAP, SAML & OPENID are available, but in enterprise release.

+What can be possible solutions that we could Integrate with Filestash for above Authentication-requirement?

+**Apache** Can be used; so exploring that as of now.
+[16:06, 11/01/2024] Devakrit Bagchi Sir: apache se BASIC authentication laga sakte ho. use ldap se authenticate karwalo.
+[16:07, 11/01/2024] Devakrit Bagchi Sir: uske baad you've to configure different instances of Filestash for each user.
+After login the right filestash instance will be pointed to as per the Apache config.